AbelCoplet/CAGtrueKV/README.md

 - **Cache Warm-up**: Pre-load model and cache state into memory for near-instantaneous responses
 - **GPU Acceleration**: Configure GPU offloading for significantly improved performance (especially on Apple Silicon)
 - **Settings**: Configure paths, model parameters (threads, batch size, GPU layers), and application behavior
+- **Data Preparation Focused**: Designed for optimal performance with pre-processed, structured data (See [Data Preparation](#crucial-data-preparation) below).

+## ❗ Crucial: Data Preparation

+LlamaCag's accuracy and reliability heavily depend on the quality and structure of the input document used to create the KV cache.
+While it can process generic text, its true potential for precise data retrieval is unlocked with **optimally pre-processed data**.

+**Why is this critical?**
+- **Context Understanding:** LLMs work best with clear structure (headings, lists, consistent formatting).
+Poorly formatted or unstructured text can confuse the model, leading to inaccurate answers or incorrect recitation starting points (e.g., mistaking a prologue for the main content).
+- **Token Efficiency:** Removing redundant whitespace and using efficient formatting (like Markdown) maximizes the useful information within the model's context window.
+- **Avoiding Artifacts:** Ambiguous formatting, hidden characters, or inconsistent structure in the source document can manifest as errors or unexpected behavior during Q&A or recitation.

+**How to Prepare Data:**
+Please refer to the **detailed [Data Preparation Guide](ADDITIONALREADME/data_preparation_guide.md)** for best practices on converting various data types (text, numbers, tables, technical specs) into an LLM-friendly format using Markdown.
+Following this guide is essential for achieving high-fidelity results, especially for business data retrieval.

 ## 📷 Screenshots